gbarrios212/scarecrow/README.md

 Scarecrow's Last Stand is built with the following technologies:
 - Vanilla Javascript, HTML, and CSS for effects.
+- Piskelapp for sprite creation.
-- Browserify to bundle js files.
+- Webpack to bundle js files.
-- Google Firebase to persist data.
+- Google Firebase to host and persist data.

 ### Challenges
-Scaling difficulty with level progression + ensuring proper saving of information will be top priority challenges to resolve prior to moving too far into this project.
+The challenge of this game lied primarily in the limitation placed on technologies used.
+No libraries were added in the creation of this game.
+No animations or pixels were borrowed.
+Everything down to the sprites was made from scratch using basic technology.

+Being able to render different animations

 ## Timeline